bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

     from a normal transaction.
-This allows the wallet UI to make in-channel funds part of the total available balance for spending in onchain transactions so that users don't need to manually manage offchain and onchain balances separately.
-Combined with multipath payments that allow funds from multiple channels to be intermixed in payments, this greatly simplifies spending: users will just click a link, review the invoice, and click *Pay*---letting the wallet automatically use any of its available balance for either an onchain payment or an offchain payment using any number of paths.
+This allows the wallet UI to make in-channel funds part of the total available balance for spending in onchain transactions so that users don't need to manually manage offchain and onchain balances separately.  <span id="multipath-splicing-ux">Combined with multipath payments that allow funds from multiple channels to be intermixed in payments, this greatly simplifies spending: users will just click a link, review the invoice, and click *Pay*---letting the wallet automatically use any of its available balance for either an onchain payment or an offchain payment using any number of paths.</span>

     For more information, see the following threads: [1][zmn splicing cut-through], [2][pickhardt bolt splicing], [3][russell splicing].